 What might it feel like to stop yourself before you say the same old things?

 For just a moment you can implement a powerful pause.
 Part of ‘you’ can notice what you are doing.
 This is you in the present moment.

 So a powerful pause lets you break free and start to shift old redundant patterns.

 ‘Your True Self exists in the stillness that lies between and beyond your thoughts.
 You exist in that very still, peaceful place that you experience when your mind is clear, calm and alert.’

-Let me know if I can help as a Mindfulness & Meditation Coach, based in Hampshire.
+Let me know if I can help you as a Mindfulness & Meditation Guide.